Abu Jandal al-Masri

-Abu Jandal al-Masri (أبو جندل المصري) is an Egyptian who served as a senior official in Daesh.
+Abu Jandal al-Masri (أبو جندل المصري) is an Egyptian who served as a senior official in the Islamic State.
 It was reported on January 23, 2017, that he was appointed to replace Abu Ahmed al-Souri as the group's Chief of Information.

 According to the American Enterprise Institute he was a competent military commander, prior to serving as Chief of Information.

-The Middle East Forum described him as a leader in the capture of the Mannagh Airbase.
+The Middle East Forum described him as an ISIL commander in the capture of the Minnagh Airbase.
 They quoted a speech he gave, where he allegedly swore that Mujahideen fighters would "not leave a single Alawite alive in Syria."